wolfgang101/include-mastodon-feed/readme.txt

 == Changelog ==

 = 1.9.10 =
-* fixed XSS vulnerability: removed support for date-options as shortcode attribute to mitigate an XSS vulnerability (still can be set as constant in PHP code)
+* fixed XSS vulnerability: removed support for date-options as shortcode attribute completely - to mitigate an XSS vulnerability where authenticated attackers with contributor permission could insert malicious JavaScript (still can be set as constant in PHP code)

 = 1.9.9 =
 * fixed esc_url context that previously broke the URL for the Mastodon API JS ajax request (thank you @beach@illo.social)